Exam Certification FAQ

 How will I know if my application was received and processed?

-Log into the Member Area of the website and look under ‘My Orders,’ you can click on the event to view the proctor's name and phone number to verify any of this information.
+You will receive a confirmation sent to the email provided on application.
+Or you can log intothe Member Area of the website and look under MyAAPC, Purchase/Items from there you can click on the event to view the proctor's name and phone number to verify any of this information.

 How do I cancel an exam?